Sartherion/Renderer3-public/README.md

 ### Ray-Traced Indirect Diffuse Lighting
 - per pixel indirect diffuse lighting with denoising based on self stabilizing recurrent blurs [[1, 2](#references)]
-     - Blur passes use a poisson disk kernel, which is projected back onto the scene for spatially-aware blurring.
+     - Blur passes use a Poisson disk kernel, which is projected back onto the scene for spatially-aware blurring.
      - The blur radius is larger for newly-visible regions of the image and smaller for regions which have already temporally accumulated samples.
      - The blurred result from the previous frames is fed back into the current frame.
      - Disoccluded regions receive special treatment in a history fix pass, employing a dynamically-generated mip chain.